-In previous reports, infection data were validated by securely emailing individual renal centres to confirm that infections were related to dialysis patients.
-Historically, this has resulted in only a small number of alterations in cases and so was not undertaken for this report.
+Until the 21st Annual Report, infection data were validated by securely emailing individual renal centres to confirm that infections were related to dialysis patients.
+Historically, this has resulted in only a small number of alterations in cases and was discontinued from the 21st report onwards.